Paying for tree planting with oil money is fundamentally unsustainable

 The new federal government’s plan of promoting oil usage to solve the problems created by oil usage could also be evaluated using other rhetorical tests.
 We can ask, for example, whether it passes the argument by analogy test or does it instead fall prey to a reduction to absurdity criticism?

 It is clear that we need a new solution right now.
 Falling back on oil money to fund our new sustainable initiatives is not the answer.
 Much of the climate change/environment debate gets bogged down with this kind of faulty rhetoric.
-Let’s all use renewable grocery bags at the store, but commute to those stores in our gas-guzzling SUV’s.
+Let’s all use renewable sources like grocery bags at the store, but commute to those stores in our gas-guzzling SUV’s.

 Greta Thunberg spoke well to this point by calling infinite economic growth out for what it is: a fairytale.
 In the case of Trudeau’s plan, we need to ask ourselves whether we would believe the proposition that doubling down on more of a bad thing will lead to good outcomes if it were applied to other situations?